UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Cooper.md

 Yes.
 LEO engineers had modified the original mathematical computers produced by Cambridge and various other places, conferring with the LEO management team and programmers.
-We needed fast input/output, because once in the computer, there wasn’t a lot of calculation per item, or employee, or whatever data you were processing (store’s item, if you’re doing stock control, or personnel if it was labour costing), but there’s
+We needed fast inputoutput, because once in the computer, there wasn’t a lot of calculation per item, or employee, or whatever data you were processing (store’s item, if you’re doing stock control, or personnel if it was labour costing), but there’s